rabascoh/kickstarter-analysis/README.md

 ### Additional Tables / Graphs Recommendations

 ### Outcomes Based on Launch Date
-For Outcomes Based on Launch Date, I recommend filtering to the 'play' subcategory rather than looking at the 'theater' parent category for this analysis to better understand how campaigns similar to Louise's performed.
+For Outcomes Based on Launch Date, I recommend filtering to the 'play' subcategory rather than looking at the Theater parent category for this analysis to better understand how campaigns closest to Louise's performed.
+The Theater parent category includes musicals as well as theater spaces.
+Given theater space development campaigns likely requires more funding, these campaigns could behave differently than play campaigns.

 ![Alt Outcomes Based on Launch Date](https://github.com/rabascoh/kickstarter-analysis/blob/main/Resources/Alt_Theater_Outcomes_vs_Launch.png)